Michaela97/asm-project/README.md

 * The ball didn’t hit anything -> ball continues the movement according to its current vector
 * The ball hits the last block -> the game is over, player wins – show happy face

+## 3. Test execution

+The game was tested by manual execution of the each test case from the test plan described above.
+As all tests have passed successfully, the game is ready tu use.